 Eliminating sales tax on food purchased for consumption at home is another important measure that states have enacted to help American families stretch their limited income.
 Taxing food poses a major problem for moderate- to low-income families.
 Food tax, a regressive tax, puts a disproportionate burden on the poor.
 As a share of income, low-income families pay four to five times more for food than do affluent families.
-The Case and Eber (1987) study showed that households in Nevada with an annual income of $5,000 to $9,999 paid 0.7 percent of their income in food taxes, whereas those with more than $40,000 paid only 0.1 percent in food tax.
-From this and other similar state studies, Johnson and Lav (1998) calculate that (based on Department. of Agriculture figures) if families spent $4,940 per year for food in 1997, the annual tax on groceries purchased would be about $347.
-With this savings, poor families would be able to buy another 3.5 weeks worth of groceries.
+The Case and Eber (1987) study showed that households in Nevada with an annual income of $5,000 to $9,999 paid 0.7% of their income in food taxes, whereas those with more than $40,000 paid only 0.1% in food tax.
+From this and other similar state studies, Johnson and Lav (1998) calculated that (based on U.S. Department. of Agriculture figures) if families spent $4,940 per year for food in 1997, the annual tax on groceries purchased would have been about $347.
+If the food tax did not exist in their states, poor families would have been able to buy another 3.5 weeks’ worth of groceries with that money.

 Many states have already taken steps to eliminate food taxes.
-As Table 1 shows, thirty-four states do not levy sales tax on food (five of these states do not levy any sales tax—Alaska, Delaware, Montana, New Hampshire, and Oregon).
-Yet seven states, including Alabama, Arkansas, Hawaii, Mississippi, South Carolina, Utah, and West Virginia, still fully tax food purchased at grocery stores.
+As Table 1 shows, 34 states do not levy sales tax on food (five of these states do not levy any sales tax at all—Alaska, Delaware, Montana, New Hampshire, and Oregon).
+Yet seven states—Alabama, Arkansas, Hawaii, Mississippi, South Carolina, Utah, and West Virginia—still fully tax food purchased at grocery stores.
 Idaho, Kansas, Oklahoma, South Dakota, and Wyoming also charge food tax, but offer tax credits or rebates to selected families for taxes paid on groceries.
-In a similar vein, Illinois, Missouri, Tennessee, and Virginia tax groceries lower than other products (Center on Budget, 2005).
+In a similar vein, Illinois, Missouri, Tennessee, and Virginia tax groceries at a lower rate than other products (Center on Budget and Policy Priorities, 2005).
 Though some of these measures may not be ideal, many states are moving in the right direction.

-Marital Rape Exemption Provision
+<h2>Marital Rape Exemption Provision

 Domestic violence has caused unspeakable hardships on millions of victims.
-For a long time, domestic violence was viewed as a non-event, and only in the last few decades have new state laws begun to criminalize abusive behaviors against spouses.
-A number of states now broaden legal statutes to provide protection for victims, and have even created mandates to train police, prosecutors, judges and others to reduce and prevent additional episodes of domestic violence (Miller, 2003).
+For a long time, domestic violence was viewed as a nonevent, and only in the last few decades have new state laws begun to criminalize abusive behaviors against spouses.
+A number of states now broaden legal statutes to provide protection for victims and have even created mandates to train police, prosecutors, judges, and others to reduce and prevent additional episodes of domestic violence (Miller, 2003).

 One of the most important legal protections provided to the victims of domestic violence is the abolishment of the marital exemption law.
 Before this change, states provided a marital exemption defense to the charge of rape against a spouse.
-That meant that a spouse could not be charged with rape as long as the couples were married.
+That meant that a spouse could not be charged with rape as long as the couple was married.
 Meanwhile, victims often lived in constant fear, and children fared no better.
 In bringing this issue to public attention, critics of the marital exemption law were able to bring about legal reforms (Miller, 2003).
-As a result of their efforts, twelve states have now abolished the marital exemption defense to the charge of marital rape (see Table 1).
-Another nineteen states have implicitly repealed the exemption by removing statutory references to the exemption.
+As a result of their efforts, 12 states have now abolished the marital exemption defense to the charge of marital rape (see Table 1).
+Another 19 states have implicitly repealed the exemption by removing statutory references to the exemption.
 Six states have created a parallel law for spousal rape, and the remaining states have adopted some variation to limit the exemption defense (Miller, 2004).